Q: I recently checked my three credit scores and their average was 700 (702 to be exact). Is 700 still a good credit score or not?

 - Manage all credit responsibly – Much of this is common sense… always pay your bills on time and of course never let any debt go to collections.
 This is probably the most important thing to do – as payment history accounts for 35 percent of your credit score.
 Some people think that in order to get a good credit score, you need to carry balances on your cards… that is absolutely untrue!
 What is reported to the credit bureaus is the amount on your monthly statements (the amount due, before you pay it).
 So even if you pay in full all the time, that spending will still be showing up on your credit reports.

 - Have and use multiple lines of credit – If you seldom use credit cards and loans, your credit score isn’t going to be that good.
 Your credit score takes into account the types of accounts you have, how long you’ve had them, and your payment histories on them.
 It’s good to have an eclectic mix of different types of credit… installment loans (car loans, mortgage loans, student loans) and revolving lines of credit (credit cards).

 - Keep your credit card balances low – A small component is based on what percentage of credit you use on your revolving credit accounts (credit cards).
-No one knows the magic number for sure since the FICO formula is secret, but the consensus among most personal finance experts is you should never use more than 25% to 30% of your credit limit on any credit card at any time.
+No one knows the magic number for sure since the FICO formula is secret, but the consensus among most personal finance experts is you should never use more than 30% of your credit limit on any credit card at any time.

 Which cards to consider with a 700 FICO score